pixie-io/docs.px.dev/content/en/02-installing-pixie/03-install-guides/03-airgap-pixie.md

 cat images/vizier_image_list.txt
 ```

+7. Modify the yaml files you selected in **Step 5** to pull the images from your private image registry.

-7. Apply the yamls. _Note: the below commands assume you are deploying Pixie without `etcd`._
+8. Apply the yamls. _Note: the below commands assume you are deploying Pixie without `etcd`._

 ```
 kubectl apply -f vizier_deps/nats_prod.yaml kubectl apply -f vizier/vizier_metadata_persist_prod.yaml
 ```

-8. Wait for the pods in the `pl` namespace to become ready and available:
+9. Wait for the pods in the `pl` namespace to become ready and available:

 ```
 kubectl get pods -n pl